cechallenge/cechallenge.github.io/challenge.md

  3. prohibit the use of data other than the provided dataset.
  4. Use of open source code and libraries is allowed if proper credit is given.

-For other rules, see Rules.
+For other rules, please see the Rules page.

 ### Evaluation: